practicalli/clojure/docs/reference/standard-library/cond-thread-macro.md

 ;; => 10
 ```

 In the above example 10 is the expr mentioned in the docstring and everything after it are the clauses.

 Each clause is a pair made up of a test and a form.
-In this example there is a single clause with the value false as the test the function inc as the form.
+There is a single clause with the value false as the test the function inc as the form.

 Since the test evaluates to a false value the expression is not threaded into the form.
 As a result the original expression, 10, is returned.

 Let’s look at an example with a truthy test.